Genie/ Resources/ GenieSpeak/ Beyond the Grades

 Real-life impact: Your teen will be better equipped to engage with global issues and make responsible choices.

 As parents, we often measure progress in terms of marks and milestones.
-But supporting your teen’s journey in science means appreciating the process—the questions asked, the challenges faced, and the insights gained.
+But supporting your teen's journey in science means appreciating the process — the questions asked, the challenges faced, and the insights gained.
 These experiences help shape not just their academic record, but their character.

-So the next time your teen shares a weird science fact or talks about an experiment gone wrong, don’t just nod—celebrate the learning that’s happening beneath the surface.
-Because in science, and in life, that’s where the real magic is.
+So the next time your teen shares a weird science fact or talks about an experiment gone wrong, don't just nod — celebrate the learning that's happening beneath the surface.
+Because in science, and in life, that's where the real magic is.

 Here at Genie, we care about our students beyond the academics.
-Click here to learn more about us!
+Learn more about us — and all the best on your parenting journey.